SanHalacoglu/GameOn/documentation/M4_Requirements_and_Design.md

             - **Description**: Admins view and action user reports from the view reports screen.
 Admin has the option to ban a user based on the summary they've been provided.
             - **Primary actor(s)**: Admin
             - **Main success scenario**:
-                1. Actor reviews the report, and bans the offending user.
-                2. A user is deleted from the Users database.
-Their existing groups remain.
+                1. Admin clicks "View reports"
+                2. Admin selects the desired report from the list
+                3. Admin selects "Ban user"
+                4. Once the user logs out, they will hit the banned user screen when attempting to log back in.
             - **Failure scenario(s)**:
                 - 1a.
-No action is taken, the report remains in the admin's report queue.
+System error prevents banning the user.
+Admin selects "Ban User," but a database or server error occurs, preventing the ban.

         2. **Acquit User**:
             - **Description**: Admins view and action user reports from the view reports screen.
 Admin has the option to *not* ban the user based on the summmary they've been provided.
             - **Primary actor(s)**: Admin
             - **Main success scenario**:
-                1. Actor reviews the report, and does not ban the offending user.
-User's access to application and all groups remains the same.
+                1. Admin clicks "View reports"
+                2. Admin selects the desired report from the list
+                3. Admin selects "Acquit User"
+                4. User can continue using the app normally.
             - **Failure scenario(s)**:
                 - 1a.
-No action is taken, the report remains in the admin's report queue.
+System error prevents acquiting the user.
+Admin selects "Acquit User," but a database or server error occurs, preventing the ban.

 ### **3.4.
 Screen Mockups**